Alluxio/alluxio/docs/en/Contributing-Getting-Started.md

 ## Creating Local Commits

 As you are addressing the ticket, you can create local commits of your code.
 This can be useful for when you have finished a well-defined portion of the change.
-You can usually stage a file for commit
+You can stage a file for commit with:
-with:

 ```bash
 $ git add <file to stage>